-2014 Housing Program Time Frame Accomplishments Continue/Modify/ Delete providing weatherization assistance to low-income households.
-Funding: HUD Section 8 Certification and Housing Vouchers to local housing service providers.
-The County coordinated a series of task forces to educate the public and stakeholders about housing programs, which may have included roommate location assistance.
-Implements Policy 1.4 The County shall work to provide assistance to low-income households with utility bills by encouraging utilities and local housing service providers to continue to implement and expand programs to assist such households, including reductions and other utility assistance programs for incomequalified candidates.
+2014 Housing Program Time Frame Accomplishments Continue/Modify/ Delete Implements Policy 1.4 The County shall work to provide assistance to low-income households with utility bills by encouraging utilities and local housing service providers to continue to implement and expand programs to assist such households, including reductions and other utility assistance programs for income- qualified candidates.
 Augment current program funding.
 Funding: State of California Older Americans Act, CDBG Ongoing Effectiveness/Progress: According to DWP, one local housing service provider assists approximately 150 households per year through the LIHEAP (Low-income Energy Assistance Program).
 The utilities also provide assistance to income-qualified families.
 They intend to continue and expand these programs.
 Appropriateness: This program will be continued.
-Implements Policy 1.4 The County shall continue to encourage utility providers and local housing service providers in reducing housing cost through energy conservation by providing households with light bulbs, reduced price energy-efficient appliances, energy audits, and other services.
+Implements Policy 1.4 The County shall continue to encourage utility providers and local housing service providers in reducing housing cost through energy conservation by providing households with light bulbs, reduced price energy- efficient appliances, energy audits, and other services.
 Funding: CDBG Ongoing Effectiveness/Progress: The County is not aware of the effectiveness or progress of this light bulb program.
 However, if possible, the County would continue to support this program if implemented.
 Alternatively, the County refers interested residents to the Southern California Edison (SCE) California Alternate Rates for Energy (CARE) and Family Electric Rate Assistance (FERA) program.
 Appropriateness: The County will continue to support weatherization and energy efficiency efforts administered by other entities in the county.
 Implements Policy 2.1 The County shall facilitate the development of vacant and underutilized residential parcels identified in the Housing Element residential site inventory.
 Ongoing This program has been implemented, however, no sites in the inventory were developed.
 Appropriateness: This program has been revamped to meet new state regulations and will continue.
 Implements Policy 2.1 The County shall maintain an up-to-date inventory of sites suitable for residential development and provide this information to residential developers and to the real estate community.
 This inventory includes DWP land release sites.
 Funding: State Department of Economic Opportunity, CDBG Ongoing Effectiveness/Progress: Site information was provided through a Vacant lands inventory and general plan and zoning designation assessment.
 The Planning Department provides information about property that is available for housing development upon request.
 The County has continued to try to coordinate with DWP and other public agencies for land releases of property available for housing development.
 Appropriateness: This program is updated and will be continued.